 I’ve come to realize I’m one of the lucky ones.

 Multiple women shared their feeling of guilt based on the fact that their body wasn’t able to sustain life for a child.
 One friend, in particular, spoke of feeling like a lesser woman because of her inability to bring a baby to term.
 She was on her fourth miscarriage and was beginning to give up hope.

 I felt so helpless in my response to her.

+How to you help with the miscarriage healing process?
 What could I say that she had not already heard?
 What could I share that would get through those feelings of inadequacy and pain?
 This woman was a complete stranger to me, so I didn’t have a religious base or friendship base to draw on.

 Here is a portion of my response to her,

 “I wish I had some great piece of advice that would help you deal with your pain and grief.
 I don’t, only you can work through your feelings.
 What I can tell you is this.

 Your body is perfectly made, yes it has its flaws and imprecation, but that is part of what makes you who you are.
 I don’t know why your body can’t bring a baby to full term and have a feeling the doctors can’t tell you either.
 I don’t know why you have received such a horrible heart-wrenching trial to deal with.